Émile Coué

-Coué's method was based upon the view that, operating deep below our conscious awareness, a complex arrangement of 'ideas', especially when those ideas are dominant, continuously and spontaneously suggest things to us; and, from this, significantly influence one's overall health and wellbeing.
+Coué's method was based upon the view that, operating deep below our conscious awareness, a complex arrangement of 'ideas' (especially when those ideas are dominant), continuously and spontaneously suggest things to us and significantly influence one's overall health and wellbeing.

 We possess within us a force of incalculable power, which, when we handle it unconsciously is often prejudicial to us.
 If on the contrary we direct it in a conscious and wise manner, it gives us the mastery of ourselves and allows us not only to escape … from physical and mental ills, but also to live in relative happiness, whatever the conditions in which we may find ourselves.